 Acquire right-of-way for bikeway facilities in accordance with existing IDOT land acquisition policies and procedures.
-Additional right-of-way required for bikeway purposes should be purchased in conjunction with the right-of-way purchase of the overall roadway improvement.
+Additional right-of-way required for bikeway purposes shall be purchased in accordance with Chapter 5 in conjunction with the right-of-way purchase of the overall roadway improvement.